Muchenje has beautiful views overlooking the Chobe river

 Power supply: Mains Electricity

-Communications: Telephone, fax & email are all available at Muchenje, which also has cellphone coverage.
+Communications: Telephone, fax and email are all available at Muchenje, which also has cellphone coverage as well as WiFi in the main area.

 Health & safety

-Medical care: The managers and a number of staff are first-aid trained.
-The nearest doctor is in Kasane.
+Medical care: The managers are first-aid trained.
+The nearest doctor is in Kasane, which is approximately 50 minutes’ drive from the lodge.

 Dangerous animals: High Risk

-Security measures: There are security guards on patrol at night as well as locks on doors.
+Security measures: There are locks on doors and security guards on patrol at night.

 Fire safety: Fire extinguishers are situated around the lodge.